Disability Evaluation Under Social Security

 Our Disability Determination Process

 Most Social Security disability claims are initially processed through a network of local Social Security Administration (SSA) field offices and State agencies (usually called Disability Determination Services or DDSs).
-Subsequent appeals of unfavorable determinations may be decided in a DDS or by an administrative law judge in SSAs Office of Disability Adjudication and Review.
+Subsequent appeals of unfavorable determinations may be decided in a DDS or by an administrative law judge in SSAs Office of Hearing Operations.

 Social Security representatives in the field offices usually obtain applications for disability benefits in person, by telephone, by mail, or by filing online.
 The application and related forms ask for a description of the claimants impairment (s), treatment sources, and other information that relates to the alleged disability.
 (The "claimant" is the person who is requesting disability benefits.)